 If doctors or other medical professionals fail to follow the proper testing protocols, misread test results, fail to properly evaluate the patient’s symptoms and medical history, or fail to order immediate surgical intervention, it could constitute medical negligence.

-If you were diagnosed with CES and have suffered serious medical complications as a result, a medical malpractice lawyer can evaluate your case and pursue compensation on your behalf.
+If you were diagnosed with CES and have suffered serious medical complications as a result, medical malpractice lawyers can evaluate your case and pursue compensation on your behalf.

 If you have been injured or lost a loved one as a result of suspected cauda equine malpractice, LawMD’s misdiagnosis lawyers stand ready to provide experienced and aggressive legal representation.
 Many of our attorneys are also licensed physicians.
 This rich combination of knowledge and experience allows us to promptly determine what happened and whether medical mistakes were made.
 We aggressively pursue compensation that can help pay for medical expenses, lost income, pain and suffering, loss of relationship, and funeral expenses.